Dr. Jeffrey M. Willardson

 Member National Strength and Conditioning Association.

-Certified Strength and Conditioning Specialist with Distinction (CSCS*D).
+Certified Strength and Conditioning Specialist.

 Education Board Member, Collegiate Strength and Conditioning Coaches Association (CSCCa).